elipousson/getACS/README.md

 - Helpers that extend the existing `tidycensus::get_acs()` function to work with multiple years or geographies

+Note that I don’t love the current name for this package and expect to rename it as soon as I think of a better one.

 ## Installation

 You can install the development version of getACS from